latam-tech-office/2016-forum/README.md

 The installer needs Administratives privileges in order to create and setup all the necessary permissions for each application.

-5. You need som Persistence Volume (or PV) available at yours OpenShift's Cluster:
+5. You need som Persistence Volume (or PV) available at yours <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Cluster's</a>:
     ```
     # oc get pv
     NAME                  CAPACITY   ACCESSMODES   RECLAIMPOLICY   STATUS      CLAIM                                REASON    AGE